alexandrevvo/nmapAutomator/README.md

-# nmapAutomator
+# nmapAutomatorPlus
-A script that you can run in the background!
+An improvment made on the original nmapAutomator.

 # Summary
-I have created this script as I was preparing for my OSCP exam.
-The main goal for this script is to automate all of the process of recon/enumeration that is run every time, and instead focus our attention on real pen testing.
+This script does basically the same as the 21y4d's one, but with some parallelism done with Interlace (https://github.com/codingo/Interlace).

+The script is optmized to do, in all cases, all webserver recon at the same time.

+When selecting the **All** option, both UDP Scan, Vulns and Recon commands will be executed at the same time.

 This will ensure two things:
 	1) Automate nmap scans.